material-components/material-components-android/docs/components/Checkbox.md

 </style>
 ```

-you can also change the checkbox colors via the `?attr/buttonTint` attribute:
+You can also change the checkbox colors via the `?attr/buttonTint` attribute:

 ```xml
 <style name="Widget.App.CheckBox" parent="Widget.Material3.CompoundButton.CheckBox">